mhu/ctf-writeups/TryHackMe/adventofcyber3/README.md

 > Use the gift search page to perform NoSQL injection and retrieve the `mcskidy` record.
 What is the details record?

 **Answer**: ID:6184f516ef6da50433f100f4:mcskidy:admin

+## Day 8 - Santa's Bag of Toys

+> What operating system is Santa's laptop running ("OS Name")?

+**Answer**: Microsoft Windows 11 Pro

+> What was the password set for the new "backdoor" account?

+**Answer**: grinchstolechristmas

+> In one of the transcription logs,  the bad actor interacts with the target under the new backdoor user account, and copies a unique file to the Desktop.
+Before it is copied to the Desktop, what is the full path of the original file?

+**Answer**: C:\Users\santa\AppData\Local\Microsoft\Windows\UsrClass.dat

+> The actor uses a Living Off The Land binary (LOLbin) to encode this file, and then verifies it succeeded by viewing the output file.
+What is the name of this LOLbin?

+**Answer**: certutil.exe

+> What specific folder name clues us in that this might be publicly accessible software hosted on a code-sharing platform?

+**Answer**: .github

+> Additionally, there is a unique folder named "Bag of Toys" on the Desktop!
+This must be where Santa prepares his collection of toys, and this is certainly sensitive data that the actor could have compromised.
+What is the name of the file found in this folder?

+**Answer**: bag_of_toys.zip

+> What is the name of the user that owns the SantaRat repository?

+**Answer**: Grinchiest

+> What is the name of the repository that seems especially pertinent to our investigation?

+**Answer**: operation-bag-of-toys

+> What is the name of the executable that installed a unique utility the actor used to collect the bag of toys?

+**Answer**: uharc-cmd-install.exe

+> Following this, the actor looks to have removed everything from the bag of toys, and added in new things like coal, mold, worms, and more!
+What are the contents of these "malicious" files (coal, mold, and all the others)?

+**Answer**: GRINCHMAS

+> What is the password to the original bag_of_toys.uha archive?

+**Answer**: TheGrinchiestGrinchmasOfAll

+> How many original files were present in Santa's Bag of Toys?

+**Answer**:228